AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 See the [Functions Stanza](#functions-stanza) for more detail on defining functions.

 ### lnkactenable=
 Set this option to enable the link activity timer.
-This applies to standard nodes only.

 Sample:
 ```
-lnkactenable = 0                   ; Set to 1 to enable the link activity timer.
+lnkactenable = 0                    ; set to 1 to enable the link activity timer.
 ```

+See the [Link Activity Timer](../adv-topics/linkacttimer.md) page for more details.

 The default is `0` (disabled).